rokubun/jason-docs/docs/manual.md

 ## Processing engine

-Under the hood, Jason runs the open-source package [rtklib](http://wwww.rtklib.com) as the positioning engine.
+Under the hood, Jason runs the open-source package [rtklib](http://wwww.rtklib.com) as the positioning engine, whilst Rokubun positioning engine is getting ready for deployment.
 This service works on a best-effort basis, and attempts to run these [processing strategies](../strategies) in the following prioritized order: